 Is Aparagus Bad for Dogs?

 - Grapes and raisins: Its consumption can cause vomiting, dehydration, and even kidney failure.
+Even if it’s one grape, avoid feeding your dog with it.

-- Seeds: They can cause intestinal blockage, and depending on the seed, they can be a choking hazard.
+- Seeds: They can cause intestinal blockage, and depending on the seed, they can even be a choking hazard.